MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsThirdPartyVideoSystem.md

 ```

 ### -Enabled
-When set to True ($True) the video system can be used with Skype for Business Server 2015.
+When set to True ($True) the video system can be used with Skype for Business Server.

 ```yaml
 Type: Boolean